Renault Megane E-Tech review

 The fully-electric Megane tops its key rivals – the Volkswagen ID.3, Cupra Born and MG4 EV – in the practicality department, and its 280-mile range is competitive for this class of EV.
 Rear space is a little tight compared to some compact SUVs in the same price range, and rear visibility could be better, but the rest of the Megane E-Tech more than makes up for those foibles.

 The Renault Megane has been around since 1995, offered in various bodystyles and with a choice of petrol, diesel and more recently, plug-in hybrid powertrains.
 But now the Megane is electric-only, as Renault begins to launch its next-generation of EVs – a decade after it introduced the practical and affordable ZOE supermini.

-For a more detailed look at the Renault Megane E-Tech, read on for the rest of our in-depth review...
+Click here to see why you can trust DrivingElectric reviews, or for a more detailed look at the Renault Megane E-Tech, read on for the rest of our in-depth review...

 In This Review

 - 1Verdict - currently readingComfortable, refined and with one of the best infotainment systems in the business: there’s a lot to like about Renault’s electric family car

 - 2Range, battery & chargingRange and rapid charging speeds are closely matched with rivals from VW and MG